Jerri Manthey

 Jerri Manthey (born September 5, 1970) is an American actress and television personality.
-She is perhaps best remembered as a polarizing figure from Survivor, on which she was a three-time contestant: she placed 8th on Survivor: The Australian Outback, she came 10th on Survivor: All-Stars, and was eliminated at the Final Four on Survivor: Heroes vs. Villains.
+She was a three-time contestant on Survivor, placing 8th on Survivor: The Australian Outback, 10th on Survivor: All-Stars, and was eliminated at the final four on Survivor: Heroes vs. Villains.

 Early life

 Jerri Manthey was born in Stuttgart, West Germany to American parents and attended both high school and college in Germany.
 Manthey's father, Cyril, was a career member of the United States Army and served several years in Germany.
 In 1991, Manthey worked for Hooters at their Huntsville, Alabama restaurant before moving to their restaurant in Oklahoma City.
 She later appeared in the Summer 1992 edition of Hooters magazine with country singer Vince Gill.
 Manthey worked as a bartender in Los Angeles while attempting to build an acting career.
 In 1995, Manthey appeared in the music video for Def Leppard's single "When Love & Hate Collide".
-She also appeared in a music video for Faith Hill's cover of "Piece of My Heart".

 Survivor

 The Australian Outback

 In 2001, Manthey appeared on the television reality show Survivor: The Australian Outback.
 At the beginning of the game, Manthey was initially sorted into the Ogakor tribe, where she formed multiple conflicts with her fellow tribemates, notably Keith Famie over his cooking skills, which put her on the initial chopping block; she was spared from an early elimination due to her tribe winning the first immunity challenge.

 After Ogakor lost the second immunity challenge, Manthey was targeted as her personality rubbed people the wrong way, yet she was spared after she accused Kel Gleason of having snuck beef jerky into the game and having the majority believing her and voting Gleason out.
 Manthey later confessed that she was attracted to tribemate Colby Donaldson, which she used to help her survive the next two tribal councils Ogakor attended.

 On Day 19, the tribes merged into Barramundi after Michael Skupin's evacuation left ten players in the game, five from each tribe.
-Anticipating a tied vote, Ogakor took advantage of Jeff Varner's previous votes and targeted him, allowing Ogakor to vote him out and secure the majority over Kucha; the majority of five - Famie, Donaldson, Manthey, Tina Wesson and Amber Brkich - successfully eliminated Alicia Calaway from Kucha at the following tribal council.
+Anticipating a tied vote, Ogakor took advantage of Jeff Varner's previous votes and targeted him, allowing Ogakor to vote him out and secure the majority over Kucha; the majority of five – Famie, Donaldson, Manthey, Tina Wesson and Amber Brkich – successfully eliminated Alicia Calaway from Kucha at the following tribal council.

-With eight players remaining, Manthey and Brkich were told to target Elisabeth Filarski, but Donaldson, Famie and Wesson decided to turn on Manthey as she annoyed them and Ogakor would still have the majority, sending Manthey home on Day 27 as the second member of the jury in a 6-2 vote.
+With eight players remaining, Manthey and Brkich were told to target Elisabeth Filarski, but Donaldson, Famie and Wesson decided to turn on Manthey as she annoyed them and Ogakor would still have the majority, sending Manthey home on Day 27 as the second member of the jury in a 6–2 vote.

 At the season's final tribal council, Manthey voted for Wesson to win over Donaldson as she felt betrayed by the latter.
-Wesson would go on to win the season in a 4-3 vote.
+Wesson would go on to win the season in a 4–3 vote.